AimanIsa/ramadhan_app/README.md

 Steps to run in own machine:
 1) copy and paste the repository link in the code section : https://github.com/AimanIsa/ramadhan_app.git
-2) open command palate, clone by specifying link of repo
+2) open command palette, clone by specifying link of repo
 3) open emulator and run debugging

 ## Api and package used